 The most common file system for these operating systems is UFS (Unix File System) also often referred to as FFS (Fast File System).

 Currently, UFS (in different editions) is supported by all Unix-family operating systems and is a major file system of the BSD OS and the Sun Solaris OS.
-Modern computer technologies tend to implement replacements for UFS in different operating systems (ZFS for Solaris, JFS and derived file systems for Unix etc.).
+Modern computer technologies tend to implement replacements for UFS in different operating systems (ZFS for Solaris, JFS and derived formats for Unix etc.).

 Clustered file systems

-Distributed file systems include:
+Distributed FS types include:

 VMFS – "Virtual Machine File System" developed by VMware company for its VMware ESX Server.

 GFS – Red Hat Linux "Global File System".

 Common properties of these file systems include distributed storages support, extensibility and modularity.